jondavid-black/DevOpsForDefense/docs/_posts/2021-11-20-AnnounementAzure.md

 [Microsoft Azure](https://azure.microsoft.com/en-us/) is an industry leading cloud provider with a broad range of capability available for commercial, government (IL4), and secure government (IL6) use.
 This month Microsoft's Linh Nguyen will fly in to share his knowledge and experience working with many teams to improve how they create and deliver value in our world.
 I'm particularly excited because Linh was part of teams you've heard of before including "Kessel Run" and "ATO in a Day".
-As we strive to learn and improve the technologies and lessons we can learn from people like Linh can help us on our own paths to achieving amazing outcomes.
+As we strive to learn and improve, the technologies and lessons we can learn from people like Linh can help us on our own paths to achieving amazing outcomes.
 I'd like to send a huge thanks to Microsoft and Linh for agreeing to support and speak with us at our 4 year anniversary celebration.